onsigntv/apps/docs/README.md

 `content`      | Longer description of the entry. *Optional*.
 `publish_date` | Publishing date informed by the web feed.
 `image`        | [Image](#image-attributes) related to the entry. *Optional*.
+`extra`        | Raw information about the entry.
+For more details go to [Validate RSS](https://app.onsign.tv/feed/validate/)

 ```html+jinja
 <!DOCTYPE html>